Moving to France

 We asked people living in France to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When packing for a move to France, it is best to consider the climate and culture of the country.
 Pack warm clothing, including sweaters and coats, for cooler weather or rain.
 Bring a variety of comfortable clothing that is also suitable for semi-formal occasions.
 Items such as scarves and hats are always useful in France.
 Include personal items such as your passport, prescription medications, documents, and important contacts.
 If you are using a shipping company, pack all electronics, large appliances, art, furniture, and other breakable items.
-Don't forget to bring personal items such as books, music, photos and keepsakes," said one expat who made the move to France.
+Don't forget to bring personal items such as books, music, photos and keepsakes," said one expat in France.

 Get Quote